Twin Cogenesis: Twin cogenesis for mirror twin Higgs models

 where $L_{\mathbf{i}}^\prime$ is the initially created net twin lepton number.
 When the temperature drops down, after the twin tops decouple from the thermal bath and twin sphaleron processes also become inactive, the twin baryon number freezes to $B_{{\rm \mathbf{f}}}^{\prime}$ given by Eq.~(\ref{TB/TB-L}).
 Using Eqs.~(\ref{BFSM}) and (\ref{TBLasy}), one finds in the twin sector the final twin baryon number is approximately equal to the SM baryon number, i.e.,

-As mentioned in Section~\ref{sec:MTH}, the twin fermions, which are heavier than twin electrons, can annihilate to twin electron-positron pairs through twin electroweak interactions.
+As mentioned in Section~\ref{sec:MTH}, twin fermions which are heavier than twin electrons, can annihilate to twin electron-positron pairs through twin electroweak interactions.
 In this way the symmetric component of twin matter fermions are removed.
 Thus we are left with the lightest asymmetric twin baryons as the dark matter candidates.
 Therefore, if the masses of the lightest twin baryons are compatible with the mass of a proton, the puzzle of cosmic coincidence Eq.~(\ref{RDMB}) can be naturally explained.

-In the full Higgs sector, the approximate $SU(4)$ global symmetry is spontaneously broken when the twin Higgs obtain a VEV $f$, and one of the pseudo-Nambu-Goldstone bosons is identified to be the SM Higgs, which acquires VEV at the measured value $v$.
+In the full Higgs sector, the approximate $SU(4)$ global symmetry is spontaneously broken when the twin Higgs obtain a {\it vev} $f$, and one of the pseudo-Nambu-Goldstone bosons is identified to be the SM Higgs, which acquires {\it vev} at the measured value $v$.
 The other six degrees of freedom become the longitudinal part of the $W^{\pm}, Z, W^{\prime \pm}, Z^{\prime}$ gauge bosons.
-This pseudo-Nambu-Goldstone boson should be consistent with the Higgs observed at the LHC, and this places a bound on the twin Higgs VEV $f/v\geq3$~\cite{Khachatryan:2016vau}.
-It is a very natural choice to take $f/v\approx5.5$ which solves the cosmic coincidence puzzle Eq.~(\ref{RDMB}) automatically.
-Hence, the mass of twin sector particles are about 5.5 times of the mass of the corresponding SM particles.
-Especially, the dark matter candidates are the twin sector protons and neutrons, with masses $\sim 5.5$~GeV.
+This pseudo-Nambu-Goldstone boson should be consistent with the Higgs observed at the LHC, which sets a constraint on the twin Higgs {\it vev} $f/v\geq3$~\cite{Khachatryan:2016vau}.
+With the whole symmetric component of twin particles annihilated efficiently, the (asymmetric) twin baryons are the dark matter candidates.
+The mass of twin baryons to be 5.5~GeV solves the cosmic coincidence puzzle $(\Omega_{{\rm DM}}h^{2})/(\Omega_{{\rm B}}h^{2})\approx5.5$ automatically.
+Thus the twin cogenesis requires the twin QCD confinement scale to be $\Lambda^\prime_{\rm QCD} \approx 5.5 \,\Lambda_{\rm QCD}$.